 “I-I’m so sorry,” came Nico’s wavering voice.
 “Saints, Cadence, I…”

 Wiping the blood from her mouth, Cadence blinked blearily and watched as the Ophiuchian turned on his heels and exited the tent.
 The other peacekeepers minus Cvetka followed him out, bringing the Aquarians along with them.
-Cadence managed to hold Sigurd’s gaze for half a second before she was guided out of the tent forcefully by the Ophiuchian.
+Cadence managed to hold Sigrid’s gaze for half a second before she was guided out of the tent forcefully by the Ophiuchian.

 “Are you alright?”
 Asking this with a sweet and gentle voice, Cvetka picked herself off the floor, closed the distance between them, and sank beside Cadence.